Alejogb1/job-board/blog-data/conv2d-pytorch-layer-neural-networks.md

 print(output_feature_map.shape) # Output: torch.Size([1, 16, 30, 30])
 ```

-Okay so what’s happening here We create a tensor that represents our batch of input images we're simulating a batch of 1 image with 3 color channels and 32 by 32 resolution We then define our `conv2d` layer with the `nn.Conv2d` class The parameters are `in_channels` which is the number of color channels in our input image usually 3 for RGB images, `out_channels` which is number of filters or feature maps we want to create often this is a power of 2 like 16 32 64 etc `kernel_size` which is the dimensions of the filter `stride` how many pixels to jump when moving the kernel (usually 1 for a dense feature map) and `padding` how many pixels to pad on the borders of the input image (we're not padding in this case so it’s zero) Then we run input through layer and get the output’s shape
+ so what’s happening here We create a tensor that represents our batch of input images we're simulating a batch of 1 image with 3 color channels and 32 by 32 resolution We then define our `conv2d` layer with the `nn.Conv2d` class The parameters are `in_channels` which is the number of color channels in our input image usually 3 for RGB images, `out_channels` which is number of filters or feature maps we want to create often this is a power of 2 like 16 32 64 etc `kernel_size` which is the dimensions of the filter `stride` how many pixels to jump when moving the kernel (usually 1 for a dense feature map) and `padding` how many pixels to pad on the borders of the input image (we're not padding in this case so it’s zero) Then we run input through layer and get the output’s shape

 The output has the same batch size of 1 16 output channels and reduced spatial dimensions due to convolution